Expo Speaker Biographies

 Professor Castleman is a development economist whose research focuses on nutrition programs and on the roles that respect, humiliation, and human recognition play in public health, poverty and economic development.
 Prior to joining George Washington University, he worked for the Food and Nutrition Technical Assistance (FANTA and FANTA-2) Projects at the Academy for Educational Development, most recently as Deputy Director - Field Support.
 At FANTA/FANTA-2, Professor Castleman provided technical assistance to USAID, governments, and implementing organizations to strengthen nutrition and food security policies and programs.
 He led a team of specialists working in 15 countries and globally in the areas of nutrition and HIV, management of acute malnutrition, and maternal and child health and nutrition.
 He has worked extensively with programs providing nutrition care to people living with HIV.
 Prior to FANTA, Professor Castleman was Director of an NGO in India, where he designed and managed a range of health, nutrition, education and poverty alleviation projects.
 He also worked for the World Bank for one year on applications of participatory methodologies to poverty programs.
 Professor Castleman has a Ph.D. in economics from George Washington University and a B.A. in Public Policy from Stanford University.
 He is fluent in Hindi.

 Dr. Compton completed medical school at the University of Virginia, and psychiatry residency, community psychiatry/public health fellowship, and preventive medicine residency at Emory University in Atlanta, Georgia.
-He holds a joint appointment in the Department of Psychiatry and Behavior Sciences at The George Washington University School of Medicine and Health Sciences and the Department of Prevention and Community Health at The George Washington University School of Public Health and Health Services.
+He holds a joint appointment in the Department of Psychiatry and Behavior Sciences at The George Washington University School of Medicine and Health Sciences and the Department of Prevention and Community Health at the Milken Institute School of Public Health at The George Washington University.
 He is also the director of Research Initiatives in the psychiatry department.
 Prior to joining GWU in 2011, he was an associate professor in the School of Medicine and the Rollins School of Public Health at Emory.
 His main research interests include the causes and consequences of treatment delay in first-episode psychosis, correlates of substance abuse in early-course psychotic disorders, the premorbid and prodromal phases of schizophrenia, schizotypy and psychosis-proneness in non-psychiatric samples, and the Crisis Intervention Team model of collaboration between law enforcement and mental health.
 His research is funded by the National Institute of Mental Health and a Bristol-Myers Squibb Foundation grant.

 Charles Teller is Adjunct Professor, Dept. of Global Health, George Washington U., and Adjunct Associate Professor of Population and Development at the Center for Population Studies, Addis Ababa University (AAU), Ethiopia, where he has been teaching/researching since 1994.
 Dr. Teller has been assistant professor at the University of Texas at Austin, Texas (Deputy Director of the Population Research Center), sociologist-demographer for the World Health Organization (WHO) in Guatemala (INCAP), Capacity-building advisor in Graduate level Demographic Training and Research for UNFPA (in Ethiopia), and Head of the Population/Health/Nutrition Unit for the Office of International Health, US Dept. of Health and Human Services.
 Dr. Teller has also been the evaluation advisor for the Center for Development and Population Activities (CEDPA) and for the United States Agency for International Development (USAID), both in Washington, DC, where he was their population and evaluation advisor, MEASURE and DHS project technical advisor and population fellow.
 In Ethiopia, he was Peace Corps Country Director (1994-95), and also coordinated Vulnerability Assessments (on food insecurity and disease) for the Research Division of the Ethiopian Disaster Prevention and Preparedness Commission (1998-2002).
 He has advised the UN, USAID and the government of national food security, nutrition, disaster reduction, population, health and environment policies.
 Dr. Teller has carried out extensive research and evaluations in over 60 countries (working in 7 different languages), with over 150 publications, focusing on food insecurity and malnutrition, the demographic transition, health care utilization, migration and urbanization, and health and development program evaluation.
 He is an active tennis player in Maryland and Mid-Atlantic Regional USTA tournaments.